 But school board members also said they had worked hard to keep costs down and decided to forego an annual appropriation into the elementary's capital plan.

-Nonetheless, residents participating in Vernon's 2013 Town Meeting had to cast votes on two school-spending measures -- one for nearly $4.2 million and another for an additional $95,212.
+Nonetheless, residents participating in Vernon's 2013 Town Meeting had to cast votes on two school-spending measures -- one for nearly $4.

 That's because the elementary's budget met two criteria: The school's spending per equalized pupil exceeded the state average, and overall spending in the school's fiscal 2014 budget exceeded the prior year's spending, adjusted by an inflation index, plus 1 percent.